A foundational study on aging in Japan & China

 What does this mean if you’re looking to design services for the elderly?

-- Understand your life stage, your motivations associated with that life stage, and how it impacts your assumptions and biases about “growing old”.
+- First understand your life stage, your motivations associated with that life stage, and how it impacts your assumptions and biases about “growing old”.
 A simple, reflective exercise is to consider how your motivations differed from five years ago.
-(The youthful homogeny of bay area start-ups reinforces these biases).

 - The main effects of the latter stages of aging (which these days can span 20 years) are deteriorating health, social isolation and an ever tightening geographic reach.
-I’ll go on record to predict that the biggest potential beneficiaries of autonomous vehicles will be the elderly in the coping stage of life (young teens are also impacted, but haven’t yet lived through the same freedom of movement, so they approach the benefits of autonomous mobility differently).
+I predict that the biggest potential beneficiaries of autonomous vehicles will be the elderly in the coping stage of life.
+(Young teens are also impacted, but haven’t yet lived through the same freedom of movement, so they approach the benefits of autonomous mobility as something to gain, not something to lose.
+Loss of freedom is harder to cope with.)
 Currently, growing old means ever decreasing circles of mobility, and increasing reliance on family and society, all of which present a considerable emotional and financial strain.
 This burden can be lifted through smartly thought out AV services that offer practical, affordable travel, without needing to rely on younger relatives.

 - Most elderly people cite “being a burden on family and society” as a primary worry.
 We mapped this dependency over a lifetime, in the familial reciprocity diagram below.
 Note the two golden ages where both parent and child are relatively independent and interdependency is in harmony.
 We predict that a long digital shadow will surface many things that would otherwise be forgotten and will change the social dynamics of what is considered an acceptable level of dependency.